-Men vs. Women in RetirementFinances
+Men vs. women in retirementFinances

-You probably remember the best-selling book Men Are from Mars, Women Are from Venus, by John Gray.
+You may remember the best-selling book Men Are from Mars, Women Are from Venus, by John Gray.
 It was a cultural phenomenon back in the 1990s, focusing on how men and women look at the same elements in a relationship from very different points of view.
 More than two decades later, it turns out this concept also applies to how men and women plan for and experience retirement.

-A Lesson in Balance
+A lesson in balance

 Men and women can learn from each other when it comes to retirement planning.
-A financial portfolio is critical to retirement success and planning should start early.
+A financial strategy is critical to retirement success and planning should start early.
 However, it’s just as important to put together an emotional portfolio and plan for happiness.
 One supports the other and neglecting either one could jeopardize your chances of a well-rounded retirement.